-- A student who is working full time on the thesis and is registered for Master's Thesis II or Thesis and Defense or Thesis Advisement may be granted full-time or half-time equivalency.
+- A student who is working full time on the thesis and is registered for Master's Thesis II or Thesis Advisement may be granted full-time or half-time equivalency.
 Equivalency granted for any of these reasons counts toward the four-semester maximum for equivalency.

-- A student who needs fewer than 12 units to reach 36 units may register for 11 or fewer units and will be eligible for equivalency; she/he may not, however, be considered for equivalency if she/he takes fewer units than needed to get a total of 36.
+- A student who needs fewer than 9 units to reach 38 units may register for 8 or fewer units and will be eligible for equivalency; the student may not, however, be considered for equivalency if taking fewer units than needed to get a total of 38.
 This form of equivalency may be granted one time only, and if granted, would count as one of the four semesters maximum for equivalency.

-- A student working as a Graduate Assistant or Research Assistant at NYU for at least 20 hours per week may be granted full-time equivalency if she/he is registered for at least 6 units, or half-time equivalency if she/he is registered for 3 to 5 units; a student is eligible for this equivalency for as many semesters as she/he works as a Graduate Assistant or Research Assistant.
+- A student working as a Graduate Assistant or Research Assistant at NYU for at least 20 hours per week may be granted full-time equivalency if in the final semester the student is registered for at least 6 units, or half-time equivalency if she/he is registered for 3 to 5 units; a student is eligible for this equivalency for as many semesters as she/he works as a Graduate Assistant or Research Assistant.

-- A student who is taking an approved graduate class at another university as concurrent registration may be eligible for full-time equivalency, if the student is enrolled for a combined total of 12 units or more at both NYU and the other institution, or half-time equivalency, if the student is enrolled for a combined total of 6-11 units at both NYU and the other institution.
-Equivalency may be required for eligibility for insurance, financial aid or visa status.
+- A student who is taking an approved graduate class at another university (external study) may be eligible for full-time equivalency, if the student is enrolled for a combined total of 9 units or more at both NYU and the other institution, or half-time equivalency, if the student is enrolled for a minimum of 4.5 units, but fewer than 9 units, at both NYU and the other institution.
+Equivalency may be required for eligibility for insurance, federal financial aid or visa status.
 Keep in mind that NYU financial aid grants and scholarships are awarded on the basis of courses taken at NYU only.